 Students develop an understanding of the evaluation, use, and modification of landscapes and the environment of the earth by the cultural groups occupying them in the past, present, and future.
-WINTER 2010, 2011
+Geographical distribution of important cultural markers such as language, religion, and ethnicity are explored.
+Population distributions are examined with respect to economic activities as well as rural and urban demographics.
+SPRING 2011, 2012